 Let's look at an example to make sure that you've understood the concept behind the consumer surplus.

 You have decided to buy a football, and you are willing to pay $100 for it.
 You check on the Internet for their prices there, and you find a shop where you can buy it for $80.

 This means that you can save $20 on the purchase compared to what you were willing to spend.
 The $20 is your consumer surplus, which you can now add to your savings, invest, or spend on other goods and services.

 How to use the consumer surplus calculator?

-You get the value of the consumer surplus immediately after setting the actual price, and the maximum price that the buyer willing to pay (willing price).
-Alternatively, you can set the consumer surplus, and give one of the other two parameters to receive the missing one.
+You get the value of the consumer surplus immediately after setting the actual price and the maximum price that the buyer is willing to pay (willing price).
+Alternatively, you can set the consumer surplus and give one of the other two parameters to receive the missing one.

-advanced mode, you can set the equilibrium price, and the equilibrium quantity (the values where the supply and demand equal), and you can read the value for the extended consumer surplus.
+advanced mode, you can set the equilibrium price and the equilibrium quantity (the values where the supply and demand are equal), and you can read the value for the extended consumer surplus.

 How do I calculate the customer surplus?

 In order to determine the customer surplus:

 - Write down the actual price of an item.